Does Shaving Make Hair Thicker?

 Is it true that shaving undesired body hair causes it to regrow thicker and darker?

-It does not — shaving does not alter the thickness, colour, or pace of development of hair.
+It does not — shaving does not alter the thickness, color, or pace of development of hair.

 Shaving facial or body hair gives the hair a blunt point, which is not desirable.
 For a short period of time, the tip may feel harsh or “stubbly” as it grows out.
 Although the hair may be more apparent and appear darker or thicker at this phase, this is not the case.